treeverse/lakeFS/design/open/acl/rbac-to-acl.md

 This gives information about the group and allows editing its permission.

+There are 4 default groups, named after the 4 permissions.
+Each group is global (applies for all repositories).

 Clicking on the group takes us to the group's subpage with 2 tabs:

-* *Members*: The current "Group Memberships" tab.
+* **Members**: The current "Group Memberships" tab.
-* *Repositories*: A list of configured repositories.
+* **Repositories**: A list of configured repositories.

   This tab has an "all" toggle at the top.
 If the permission is "Admin" the toggle is set and cannot be changed.
 Otherwise it controls a selection of